etp-work/ThePower/UPGRADE_DETAIL.md

   13. Add new feature that you can't uninstall ThePower if it is running.

   14. Add new feature that uninstaller will ask end-user for deleting user profile.

+  15. Add new feature that make sure you can only have one instance of thepower running at your computer at once.